Evi-Nes/activity_recognition_using_smartwatch_data/transfer_learning/README.md

 2) I retrain the last layers of the models and then use the data from the pamap2 dataset, in order to fine-tune the models and improve their performance. (**retrain_domino_models.py**).

+### Important note
-It's necessary to run the **pretrain_domino_models.py** file to create and store the initial models.
+It's necessary to run the **preprocess_dataset.py** files found in the domino_dataset and pamap2_dataset folders in order to prepare the data and then the **pretrain_domino_models.py** file to create and store the initial models.
 Then, depending which approach you choose, you run the corresponding file.